Who We Are

 We believe in compassion at our core.
 Our goal is to work together on compassion for something that’s bigger than ourselves so that we can have a greater impact.
 We want to help people become better friends, neighbors, coworkers, spouses/partners, parents, and humans in general by offering concrete ways to understand others, have respectful dialogue, overcome differences, handle conflict in a healthy manner, and help those in need.
 We welcome everyone, regardless of political or religious affiliation, and only ask our community to do their best to treat others as they would like to be treated.

 We believe questions and doubts help us on the journey.
-We don’t have a set of beliefs, rules, or membership vows you have to agree to.
+We don’t have a rigid set of beliefs, rules, or membership vows you have to agree to in order to participate fully.
 We welcome those who have questions, doubts, and fears, and would like to explore all of those things in an open-minded, non-judgmental space.

 We believe in non-judgment.
 Our goal is to develop deeper individual and communal love, forgiveness, empathy, and understanding.
 We strive to focus on living a purposeful and compassionate life while being fully accepting of others.